koykov/queue/readme.md

 * from 1 to 4 active workers in the rest of time

 The reason of this feature development is balances simplification in hot periods.

+## Delayed execution queue (DEQ)

+If queue must process item not immediately after enqueue, but after a period you may use param `DelayInterval`.
+Setting this param enables DEQ feature and guarantees that item will process after at least `DelayInterval` period.

+This param is opposite to `DeadlineInterval`.